NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

  1. Starts at the "Editor mode"

- 2. Clicks the "Add tool" button in the option menu on the left then selects the icon with the gizmo to be added on the map (square, triangle, circle, flipper or ball)
+ 2. Clicks the "Add tool" button in the option menu on the left then selects the icon with the gizmo to be added on the map (square, triangle, circle or flipper)

  3. When user moves the mouse over the board the corresponding tile lights up green if the tile is free and red if the tile is already occupied by another gizmo